Parity-Time Symmetric Spin-1/2 Richardson-Gaudin Models: Richardson-Gaudin Models

 The eigenstates of the Richardson-Gaudin Hamiltonian are expressed in terms of Bethe roots $\{E_\alpha\}$ as:

 where $S_i^+$ are the spin-raising operators, and the Bethe roots satisfy the coupled algebraic equations \cite{thesis}:

 Here, $M$ is the number of pairs, and these equations encode the distribution of pairs across the available single-particle energy levels $\{\epsilon_j\}$.
 The solutions $\{E_\alpha\}$ correspond to the energies of the paired states.
 The ground state corresponds to the configuration where all pairs occupy the lowest available energy levels, while excited states arise when pairs are promoted to higher energy levels, creating collective excitations.
+5mm The algebra underlying the Richardson–Gaudin model constitutes a special case of the more general framework known as the Generalized Gaudin Algebra (GGA), which is defined via operator-valued Lax matrices $L(u)$ that depend on a spectral parameter $u$.
+These matrices satisfy the following fundamental commutation relation \cite{faddeev,baxter,korepin}: